pamolowo/stutern/readme txttxt.txt

-my name is pamela and i am a student at Stutern
+my name is pamela and i am a student at Stutern.
+I am in the Software Engineering track.